 Human coronaviruses are the second most common cause of the common cold, and symptoms usually are mild to moderate.
 However, coronaviruses that infect animals sometimes change and become a new human coronavirus (as was the case with severe acute respiratory syndrome, or SARS, in 2003).
-Today, the Centers for Disease Control and Prevention (CDC) is closely monitoring an outbreak of respiratory illness caused by a new coronavirus first identified in Wuhan, China.
-Known as 2019-nCoV, the virus has infected thousands of people in China, and some cases are showing up in other countries around the world, including the United States.
+COVID-19 (coronavirus disease 2019) is a disease caused by a virus named SARS-CoV-2 and was discovered in December 2019 in Wuhan, China.
+It is very contagious and has quickly spread around the world.

 UAB maintains an active and well-prepared infectious disease program, and our Emergency Management Committee has adopted isolation and treatment procedures, with guidance from the Centers for Disease Control and Prevention.
 Our infectious disease specialists are equipped with the education, research, training, and experience to address both new and existing diseases.

 We recommend general precautions, such as frequent handwashing and sneezing/coughing into your elbow, to prevent the spread of any virus, including seasonal flu, which is still active across Alabama and the United States.

 UAB is an active participant in research and clinical trials.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials

 Basketball Players Suffer the Highest Rate of Sudden Cardiac Death

 Valentine’s Day is Good for Your Sweetheart and Your Heart